GPARKPRO/GlobalPark-DAO/docs/White_Paper.md

 The DAO operates as a:
 > 🏛 **Non-profit, community-driven mechanism**

-- Treasury actions are transparent.
+- All treasury actions are transparent
-- All execution via **multisig only**.
+- Executed by **multisig only**
-- No centralized entity holds custody or private benefits.
+- No centralized entity holds custody or private benefits

 ---

 ### ✦ No Investment Offer

-Participation in the DAO, NFT minting, or GPARK token acquisition:
+Participation in DAO, NFT minting, or GPARK acquisition:
 - ❌ Is not an investment
 - ❌ Offers no expectation of return
-- ❌ Involves no legal claim over any physical or digital asset
+- ❌ Involves no equity or legal claim over assets

 This applies to:
 - Individuals